hicalvin/hicalvin.github.io/_posts/2021-11-05-master_the_theory_behind_programming.md

 [Visualgo.net](https://visualgo.net/en/sorting) shows all the sorting algorithm with visualized motional graphs.
 Very useful resoruce.

 - Bubble Sort (冒泡排序)
+  - Bubble Sort is arguably the simplest sorting algorithm.
+It works by repeatedly swapping adjacent elements that are in the wrong order.
   - Easy to implement, but **bad algorithm**
   - Run Time:
     - O(n^2)